Affiliate links on Android Authority may earn us a commission. Learn more.

 Free feature comparison

-Slack’s business model is made to be more limiting to those using a free account.
-While you can live with Slack’s free account limitations, you will find a Discord basic account is far less restricting.
+Slack’s business model is made to be more limited to those using a free account.
+While you can live with Slack’s free account limitations, you will find a basic Discord account is far less restrictive.

 For starters, the Discord free plan allows for video conferences with up to 50 participants through their Go Live feature.
 Basic video calls support up to 25 participants.
 Other free Discord features include screen sharing, unlimited storage, voice-only channels, and push-to-talk conversations.
 The only serious downside to the free Discord plan is that you are limited to 8MB uploads, but many can live with that, or use other services for transferring larger files.

 Premium feature comparison

-Slack’s true power will start showing once you start paying.
-Slack’s premium features include unlimited message history, unlimited integration with other apps, up to 1TB of storage (cheapest plan offers 10GB), collaboration with other organizations or people, and 24/7 support.
-In addition, screen sharing is enabled and video call limits are raised to 15 participants.
+Slack’s true power will show once you start paying.
+Slack’s premium features include unlimited message history, unlimited integration with other apps, up to 1TB of storage per member (the cheapest plan offers 10GB), collaboration with other organizations or people, and 24/7 support.
+In addition, screen sharing is enabled, and video call limits are raised to 15 participants.
 There are three levels of Slack paid subscriptions: Pro, Business+, and Enterprise Grid.
 Each has its benefits and prices.
 Learn all the details here.

 Discord offers a couple of paid plans: Nitro and Nitro Classic.
-Those who get the Nitro plan can upload files up to 100MB in size, enjoy improved video quality, and the ability to boost servers (chat rooms) so more people will get access to them.
+Those who get the Nitro plan can upload files up to 100MB in size, enjoy improved video quality, and get the ability to boost servers (chat rooms) so more people will get access to them.
 You also get fun additions like improved Emojis, animated avatars, and badges.
 Nitro Classic offers the same features, save for Server Boost.

 As you can see, Discord’s paid features are much less essential than Slack’s.
-The only real improvements are in file size upload limits and screen sharing quality.
-Both of which many casual users can live without.
+The only real improvements are file size upload limits and screen sharing quality — both of which many casual users can live without.

 Slack vs Discord: Pricing

-Differences start getting real once you get your wallet involved.
-Even if you decide to go with one of Discord’s paid plans, Nitro Classic costs only $4.99 a month and Nitro goes for $9.99 a month.
+Differences start getting real once you involve your wallet.
+Even if you decide to go with Discord’s paid plan, Nitro costs only $9.99 a month ($99.99 a year).
+Nitro Classic goes for $4.99 a month ($49.99 a year).

 Slack’s cheapest paid plan costs $8 a month per user.
-You can make that price a little cheaper ($6.67 per month) when paying for a user’s full year, but that’s still a good amount of cash.
-Especially when you have to pay for, say 100 people.
-Then the Standard paid plan might not be enough for your needs, which means paying even more.
+You can make that price a little cheaper ($6.67 per month) when paying for a user’s entire year, but that’s still a good amount of cash.
+Especially when you have to pay for, say, a hundred people.
+Then the Standard paid plan might not be enough for your needs, which means spending even more.

 Slack vs Discord: Which best suits your needs?

-Discord’s free features are not as limiting when considering everything the service has to offer.
+Discord’s free features are not as limiting when considering everything the service offers.
 The most technical reasons for paying are HD screen sharing video quality and higher file upload limits.
 Otherwise, Discord’s free service is nearly as good as its premium offerings.

 Looking at the overall pros, Discord has unlimited message history and storage limit for free.
 Not to mention voice channels and push-to-talk, which could be great for more vocal teams.
-But going with Discord will mean limiting yourself to only 9 service integrations (for social media, games, and other services), video calls with eight participants, 8MB uploads (100MB at most, when paying), and having no conversation threads.
+But going with Discord will mean limiting yourself to only nine service integrations (for social media, games, and other services), video calls with 25 participants, and 8MB uploads (100MB at most, when paying).

-These are downsides you can can fix by paying the most affordable Slack paid plan.
+You can fix these downsides by paying the most affordable Slack paid plan.
 Slack can ensure 1GB uploads, threads, up to 15-participant video calls, unlimited integrations, and screen sharing.
-The only real issue is you still have to deal file storage caps.
+The only real issue is you still have to deal with file storage caps.
 Paying for more storage is an option, but it will never be unlimited.

-All things considered, Slack is the better of the two if you are willing to pay for the added functionality.
+Slack is the better of the two if you are willing to pay for the added functionality.
 Discord can offer basic functionality for free.
 The real deciding factor is whether your team can live with Discord or not.
-If Discord’s features are not enough, then you must cash out with Slack.
+If Discord’s features are not enough, you must pay for Slack.